-The timing and nature of the DSRIP projects in the 1115 waiver will require that the CCC incurs expenses on projects prior to the approval of related project milestone payments by the Centers for Medicare and Medicaid Services and/or the HHSC.
+The timing and nature of the DSRIP projects in the 1115 waiver will require that the CCC incurs expenses on projects prior to the approval of related project milestone payments by the Centers for Medicare and Medicaid Services ("CMS") and/or the HHSC.

 The CCC has a long-term, non-cancelable operating lease agreement for an office facility.
 The lease requires additional payments for operating expenses.
-Rent expense, including operating expenses, totaled \$508,583 and \$303,462 for the fiscal years ended September 30, 2017 and 2016, respectively.
-Future minimum rental payments consisted of the following as of September 30, 2017:
+Rent expense, including operating expenses, totaled \$856,645 and \$508,583 for the fiscal years ended September 30, 2018 and 2017, respectively.
+Future minimum rental payments consisted of the following as of September 30, 2018:

-2018 \$ 278,519

-2019 286,592

-2020 294,665

-2021 149,351

-Total \$ 1,009,127
+2019 2020 2021 \$ 286,592 294,665 149,351 Total \$ 730,608

-9. MEDICAID 1115 WAIVER
+8. MEDICAID 1115 WAIVER

 The initial Medicaid 1115 Waiver was for a five year period ending September 30, 2016.
-In May 2016, the Centers for Medicare & Medicaid Services ("CMS") approved a temporary fifteen month extension through December 2017 at the current annual funding levels.
-In January 2017, the Health and Human Services Commission requested an additional 21 months of level funding through September 30, 2019.
+In May 2016, the CMS approved a temporary fifteen month extension through December 2017 at the current annual funding levels.
+In January 2017, the HHSC requested an additional 21 months of level funding through September 30, 2019.
 On December 21, 2017, HHSC and CMS reached an agreement to extend the 1115 Transformation Waiver.
 This extension is for an additional five years and ends September 30, 2022.
 The new waiver maintains DSRIP funding for the first two years and then reduces the amount of DSRIP funding over the following two years.
 There is no DSRIP funding in fiscal year 2022, the fifth year of the waiver.
+The program was redesigned to make payments to performing providers based on achieving selected health outcomes for a defined population.

-10. SUBSEQUENT EVENTS
+9. SUBSEQUENT EVENTS

-The CCC has evaluated subsequent events through January 26, 2018 (the date the financial statements were available to be issued) and no events have occurred from the statement of financial position date through that date that would impact the financial statements.
+The CCC has evaluated subsequent events through January 29, 2019 (the date the financial statements were available to be issued), and no events have occurred from the statement of financial position date through that date that would impact the financial statements.